ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 ## Step 2: Create your shared lab02 repo

 There are three steps involved here.
-First, I'll give you an overview, and then the details:
+First, we'll give you an overview, and then the details:

 1. One of the two pair partners should log into github.com to create an empty private repo *in a particular way*, namely,    pre-populated only with a README.md, and a .gitignore for Python.
 2. The first pair partner will then invite the second to be a collaborator with <b>Admin</b> access.